arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

 endpoint.
 If you want to connect to a different database or a different endpoint, or use authentication, you can use the following command-line options:

-- *--server.database <string>*: name of the database to connect to
+- `--server.database <string>`: name of the database to connect to
-- *--server.endpoint <string>*: endpoint to connect to
+- `--server.endpoint <string>`: endpoint to connect to
-- *--server.username <string>*: username
+- `--server.username <string>`: username
-- *--server.password <string>*: password to use (omit this and you'll be prompted for the password)
+- `--server.password <string>`: password to use
+  (omit this and you'll be prompted for the password)
-- *--server.authentication <bool>*: whether or not to use authentication
+- `--server.authentication <bool>`: whether or not to use authentication

-Since version 2.6 _arangorestore_ provides the option *--create-database*.
+Since version 2.6 _arangorestore_ provides the option `--create-database`.
 Setting this option to *true* will create the target database if it does not exist.
-When creating the target database, the username and passwords passed to _arangorestore_ (in options *--server.username* and *--server.password*) will be used to create an initial user for the new database.
+When creating the target database, the username and passwords passed to _arangorestore_ (in options `--server.username` and `--server.password`) will be used to create an initial user for the new database.

-The option `--force-same-database` allows restricting arangorestore operations to a database with the same name as in the source dump's "dump.json" file.
+The option `--force-same-database` allows restricting arangorestore operations to a database with the same name as in the source dump's `dump.json` file.
 It can thus be used to prevent restoring data into a "wrong" database by accident.

 For example, if a dump was taken from database `a`, and the restore is attempted into